GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-unions-intersections.md

 };
 ```

-You can learn more about interfaces in the [Implement interface in TypeScript](link to module 3 here) module.
+You can learn more about interfaces in the [Implement interfaces in TypeScript](LINK TO MODULE 3 IN THIS LEARNING PATH) module.

 ## Literal types